bootdotdev/blog/content/clean-code/practical-patterns-for-technical-writing.md

 ### Tables

 Tables basically follow the same rules.
 Make sure to have **clear headers** for every row and column.
 Avoid putting more than two sentences into a table field.
-Otherwise it will easily be bloated and hard to understand for the reader.
+Otherwise, it will easily be bloated and hard to understand for the reader.

 ## Word Choice